namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 4/26/27
+- Starting work on the new SOC theme - 2688
+- Already had a discussion with Jess wendesday so should be pretty straight forward

 ### 4/25/24
-- Frontend work should be done so will spend today testing
+- Spend time in between meetings testing 2627

 ### 4/24/24
 - Continued working on 2627